Department of Mathematics

 5150 N. Maple Ave.
 M/S JA56

 Fresno, CA 93740 USA

-For the admission process of Fall 2021, the Subject Math GRE requirement has been waived, due to COVID-19.
+For the admission process of Spring 2022, the Subject Math GRE requirement has been waived, due to COVID-19.

 If you are interested in our M.S. program then you should contact our graduate coordinator to discuss how the admission process works.